Fermi–Dirac prime

 In number theory, a Fermi–Dirac prime is a prime power whose exponent is a power of two.
-These numbers are named from an analogy to Fermi–Dirac statistics in physics based on the fact that each integer has a unique representation as a product of Fermi–Dirac primes without repetition.
-Each element of the sequence of Fermi–Dirac primes is the smallest number that does not divide the product of all previous elements.
-Srinivasa Ramanujan used the Fermi–Dirac primes to find the smallest number whose number of divisors is a given power of two.
+Each integer has a unique representation as a product of Fermi–Dirac primes without repetition.
+These numbers are named from an analogy to Fermi–Dirac statistics in physics, based on the lack of repetition in these factorizations.

+Each element in the sequence of Fermi–Dirac primes is the smallest natural number that does not divide the product of all previous elements.
+Srinivasa Ramanujan showed that the product of the first $k$ Fermi–Dirac primes is the smallest number whose number of divisors is $2^k$.
+The Fermi–Dirac primes form the basis of a binary numeral system in which multiplication may be performed digit-by-digit.

 Definition

 The Fermi–Dirac primes are a sequence of numbers obtained by raising a prime number to an exponent that is a power of two.
 That is, these are the numbers of the form $$p^{2^k}$$ where $p$ is a prime number and $k$ is a non-negative integer.
+Another way of expressing this formula is that it is the value obtained by repeated squaring, $k$ times, starting from the prime number $p$: Squaring $p$ produces $p^2$, then squaring $p^2$ produces $p^4$, etc.

-These numbers form the sequence:
+The Fermi–Dirac primes, in numeric order, form the sequence:

-They can be obtained from the prime numbers by repeated squaring, and form the smallest set of numbers that includes all of the prime numbers and is closed under squaring.

-Another way of defining this sequence is that each element is the smallest positive integer that does not divide the product of all of the previous elements of the sequence.
+Each number in this sequence is the smallest positive integer that does not divide the product of all of the previous elements of the sequence.
+The set of Fermi–Dirac primes is the minimal set of numbers that includes all of the prime numbers and is closed under squaring.